commfish/southeast_pink_salmon_preseason/README.md

 2. **Code**

-a. *Satellite Temperature Code [satellite_data_monthly.R]*
+a. *Satellite Temperature Code [1_satellite_data_monthly.R]*

-Running the [`satellite_data_monthly.R`] script in the code folder will create the environmental variables needed to fill in the [`varyyyy_final.csv`] sheet columns F through U. First, the monthly data (referenced in the code) needs to be manually downloaded from the site https://coastwatch.pfeg.noaa.gov/erddap/griddap/NOAA_DHW_monthly.html.
+Running the [`1_satellite_data_monthly.R`] script in the code folder will create the environmental variables needed to fill in the [`varyyyy_final.csv`] sheet columns F through U. First, the monthly data (referenced in the code) needs to be manually downloaded from the site https://coastwatch.pfeg.noaa.gov/erddap/griddap/NOAA_DHW_monthly.html.
 Directly pulling this data has not worked in the past but is an option for future implementation.
 Once at the coastwatch site, the time is should be set to 1997-04-16T00:00:00Z and yyyy-07-16T00:00:00Z (where yyyy is the data year), the latitude should be set to 54 and 60, and the longitude to -137.2 and -130.
 Under the file type, choose '.nc-Download a NetCDF-3 binary file with COARDS/CF/ACDD metadata'and then 'submit'.
 Place the file in the data folder for the current forecast year [`/YYYY_forecast/data/`], and change the file name to 'NOAA_DHW_monthly_97_yy.nc' where yy is the final data year.
 The final extension should remain .nc.

 Next, the top of the code script needs to be updated each year.